-More than 50 million Brazilians are living in inadequate conditions because the cost of living in Brazil seems to be very high.
-Of these 50 million people, most are families that have an income of approximately $300 per month.
-This poor wages also lead to an increase in the slums in Brazil.
+More than fifty million Brazilians are living in inadequate conditions as a result of the high cost of living in Brazil.
+Of these people, most are families that have an income of approximately $300 per month.
+These poor wages also lead to an increase in the number of slums in Brazil, along with unequal wealth distribution in the country

-A large population of Brazil lives in the favelas.
-These favelas are the result of the unequal distribution of wealth in the country.

-CRISIS IN THE FAVELA
+CRISIS IN FAVELAS

-The typical favela has poor infrastructure, which makes electricity supply and plumbing work problematic.
+The typical favela has poorly planned infrastructure, which makes electricity supply and plumbing work problematic.

 Poor living conditions in the favelas often breeds crime.
-Drug trafficking gangs with most members being young male teenagers are seen in the favelas.
+Drug trafficking gangs, with most members being young male teenagers, are seen in the favelas.
 The cocaine trade has largely affected Brazil and its favelas.
-According to the Rio media, drug sale in some of the favelas may fetch a handful of money up 150 million USD per month.
-This huge earnings in the favela attracts the young minds to this business.
-The Police Pacification Units were introduced in 2008 in the favelas and are slowly reducing the crime rates in the favelas.
+According to the Rio media, drug sales in some of the favelas may fetch a handful of money - up to 150 million USD per month.
+This huge earning in the favela attracts young minds to this business.
+Police Pacification Units were introduced in 2008 in the favelas and are slowly reducing the crime rates in the favelas.

-There have been frequent shootouts between the criminal gangs and police which leads to a severe loss of life.
-So during the 2016 Summer Olympics in Rio when the state government was forced to employ numerous police pacification units (UPPs) to keep the criminal of the favela in control.
+There have been frequent shootouts between the criminal gangs and police which leads to severe losses of life.
+So, during the 2016 Summer Olympics in Rio, the state government was forced to employ numerous police pacification units (UPPs) to keep the criminals of the favela in control.

-Health risk is a major crisis in the favelas because of the overcrowding population, pollution, improper sewage system, and a lack of waste disposal systems.
-So there is a high chance of disease being developed and spread in the favelas.
+Health risk is a major crisis in the favelas because of overcrowding , pollution, improper sewage systems, and a lack of waste disposal systems.
+So, there is a high chance of diseases being developed and spread in the favelas.

-Access to clean drinking water is another problem provoking in the Brazilian slums.
+Access to clean drinking water is another problem prevailing in these Brazilian slums.
 People living in favelas have to walk over two hours each day to get clean drinking water.

 Despite these poor conditions, life in favelas is beginning to improve.

 EVENTUAL SLUM UPGRADES AND SLUM CLEARANCE

 The Brazilian government is working hard to help Brazilian cities fix up their slums.
-The government has made all possible arrangements to raise a concrete house for all the families living in the slum.
-As an initiative of slum clearance activity, temporary housing was arranged for the displaced favela residents until the government could erect a permanent house for them.
-Few slums of the Brazilian cities are being upgraded with good facilities such as access to clean water, proper waste management, and building renewal.
-Private organisations and social welfare associations are also funding hugely for the upgrades of slums in Brazil.
+The government has made all possible arrangements to raise concrete houses for all the families living in the slum.
+As an initiative of slum clearance activity, temporary housing was arranged for the displaced favela residents until the government could erect permanent houses for them.
+Few slums of the Brazilian cities are being upgraded with good facilities, such as access to clean water, proper waste management, and building renewal.
+Private organisations and social welfare associations are also funding the upgrades of slums in Brazil.
 NGOs, such as ‘Community in Action’, are focusing on sustainable community development within these Brazilian slums.
-Though governments has made multiple attempts for slum clearance, some of the favela dwellers refuse to move.
-This seem to be an insignificant act be them.
+Though governments have made multiple attempts for slum clearance, some of the favela dwellers refuse to move.

-The original slums were constructed from debris (waste) and stolen materials such as stone, steel, and wood scraps.
-With the available funds, improvements were made and the homes are solidified with brick, cinderblocks, and sheet metal.
+The original slums were constructed from debris and stolen materials such as stone, steel, and wood scraps.
+With the available funds, improvements were made and the homes are now solidified with brick, cinder blocks, and sheet metal.
 However, according to the World Bank, the homes were claimed to be inadequate for living conditions.